Modifying cooperative decay via disorder in atom arrays: 1D Chain in Free Space

 \section{1D Chain in Free Space}

 The intuition gained from the waveguide example above can now be translated into the more complex radiative environment of atoms interacting with the electromagnetic continuum of free space.
-Here, we have the full spectrum of modes found in three dimensions, and the master equation is now given as~\cite{Rubies_Bigorda_2023,Lehmberg_1970_1,Lehmberg_1970_2,Asenjo-Garcia_2017}
+Superradiance in 1D groups of atoms in free space has attracted much research over the past decades.
+While it was historically studied via scattering in Bose-Einstein condensates \cite{Inouye_1999,Schneble_2003}, experiments have more recently analyzed superradiance in dense clouds of laser-cooled atoms \cite{Ferioli_2021_2,Ferioli_2023}.
+Such systems also generically host many subradiant modes, so our analysis has experimental relevance in these setups.
+In free space, we have the full spectrum of modes found in three dimensions, and the master equation is now given as~\cite{Rubies_Bigorda_2023,Lehmberg_1970_1,Lehmberg_1970_2,Asenjo-Garcia_2017}

 where

 and $\Gamma_{ij} = -2 \: \mathrm{Im} \left[ - \frac{3 \pi \gamma_0}{\omega_0} \mathbf{d}^{\dagger} \mathbf{G}(\mathbf{r}_{ij},\omega_0) \mathbf{d} \right]$ are the dissipative interactions.
 We can also define the coherent interactions as the real part of this expression: $J_{ij} = \mathrm{Re} \left[ - \frac{3 \pi \gamma_0}{\omega_0} \mathbf{d}^{\dagger} \mathbf{G}(\mathbf{r}_{ij},\omega_0) \mathbf{d} \right]$. $\mathbf{d}$ is the transition dipole moment of each atom, and $\mathbf{G}(\mathbf{r},\omega_0)$ is the Green's tensor for a point dipole in a vacuum, given by \cite{Lehmberg_1970_1,Lehmberg_1970_2}